Code-Institute-Submissions/https-github.com-NFox13-MS1---UCFD/README.md

 To improve on the results I could work on the scaled images and also the browser caching

+HTML and CSS has been tested using W3C validator and Jigsaw validator

 # Technologies

 - [Bootstrap](https://getbootstrap.com/)